ajaygangarde/Cricket-Outcomes-Predictor/README.md

 ## Support

-If you encounter any issues or need assistance, please contact us at `7020784576`.
+If you encounter any issues or need assistance, please contact  at `7020784576`.